Waxing at home is not that complicated and once you get used to it.

 I would approximate that you would end up waxing once every 3 weeks.

-5. Test the Temperature of the Wax
+Waxing Tip 5.
+Test the Temperature of the Wax

 You need the right temperature, supportable warm is how I would describe it.

 If you’re using cold wax strips then it goes without saying that there are no risks.

-However, the majority of women prefer hard wax and that’s why I insist that testing the temperature of the wax is one of the most important tips for successful at-home waxing.
+The majority of women prefer hard wax and that’s why I insist that testing the temperature of the wax is one of the most important tips for successful at-home waxing.

-6. Remove the Hair in the Right Direction while Keeping the Skin Taut
+Waxing Tip 6.
+Remove the Hair in the Right Direction while Keeping the Skin Taut

-This one is another essential waxing tip.
+This one is another one of those essential waxing tips.